Visual diff

 Using Visual diff

-Once enabled, a new UI element appears at the top-right of the page showing a dropdown selector containing
+When Visual diff is enabled, a new UI element appears at the top right of the page showing a dropdown selector containing all the files that have changed in that pull request build.

-Once there, you can toggle it on/off by pressing the Show diff link from the UI element, or pressing the d
+You can select any of those files from the dropdown to jump directly into that page.
+Once there, you can toggle Visual Diff on and off by pressing the Show diff link from the UI element, or pressing the d key if you have hotkeys enabled.

 Visual diff will show all the sections that have changed and their differences highlighted with red/green background colors.
+Then you can jump between each of these chunks by clinking on the up/down arrows.

 All the available configuration for the visual diff addon can be found under Settings > Addons > Visual diff in the dashboard.
+You can choose to disable/enable the Visual diff feature on a per project basis.
+Visual diff can also ignore files by specifying these files under File tree diff, regex supported.

 Troubleshooting Visual diff